Find Teaching Schools

 The states with the most job growth for Chemistry Professor are Utah, Colorado, and Nevada.
 Watch out if you plan on working in Wyoming, North Dakota, or Montana.
 These states have the worst job growth for this type of profession.

-The typical yearly salary for Chemistry Professors is somewhere between $44,970 and $158,830.
+The salary for Chemistry Professors ranges between about $44,970 and $158,830 a year.

 undefined